zblurx/dploot/README.md

-    machinetriage       Loot SYSTEM Masterkeys (if not set), SYSTEM credentials, SYSTEM certificates and SYSTEM vaults from remote target browser             Dump users credentials and cookies saved in browser from remote target wifi                Dump wifi profiles from remote target
+    machinetriage       Loot SYSTEM Masterkeys (if not set), SYSTEM credentials, SYSTEM certificates and SYSTEM vaults from remote target browser             Dump users credentials and cookies saved in browser from remote target wifi                Dump wifi profiles from remote target mobaxterm           Dump Passwords and Credentials from MobaXterm wam                 Dump users cached azure tokens from remote target

 options:
   -h, --help            show this help message and exit -debug                Turn DEBUG output ON
-  -quiet                Only output dumped credentials
+  -quiet                Only output dumped credentials -export-dir DIR       Dump looted files to specified directory, regardless they were decrypted
 ```

 ### Kerberos